-Common:
+- Common:

 - > Tiredness, sleep disorder, headache, nausea

 - > Abdominal pain, distension

 - Anal discomfort

 - > Thirst, hunger

-- Vomiting
+- > Vomiting

 - > Indigestion, feeling generally unwell

-Uncommon:
+- Uncommon:

 - Dehydration and electrolyte abnormalities

-- Allergic reactions, rash, anaphylaxis
+- > Allergic reactions, rash, anaphylaxis

 - Seizures

-- Allergic reactions requiring medical attention are rare.
+- > Allergic reactions requiring medical attention are rare.

+- Do not hesitate to contact your doctor if you experience any severe side effects, or if you are at all worried.

-- If you experience any of the following severe side effects, stop taking Picolax:
+- If you experience any of the following severe side effects, stop taking Plenvu:

-- > rash and itching
+- rash and itching

-- > swelling of your face, ankles or other part of your body
+- swelling of your face, ankles or other part of your body

-- > palpitations
+- palpitations

-- > extreme fatigue
+- extreme fatigue

-- > shortness of breath
+- shortness of breath

-- > excessive vomiting
+- excessive vomiting

-- > severe abdominal pain
+- severe abdominal pain

 - Do not hesitate to contact the Endoscopy unit on 020 7288 3811/3819 if you experience any severe side effects, or if you are at all worried.
-Out of hours please go to the nearest hospital Emergency Department.
+Out of hours, please go the nearest hospital Emergency Department.

-- If you do not have a bowel movement within 6 hours of taking the second sachet of Picolax stop the intake and go to the nearest emergency department.
+- If you do not have a bowel movement within 6 hours of taking the second sachet of Plenvu stop the intake and go to the nearest emergency department.